go-gitea/gitea/docs/content/doc/usage/command-line.en-us.md

         - `--icon-url`: Custom icon URL for OAuth2 login source.
         - `--override-local-2fa`: Allow source to override local 2fa.
 (Optional)
         - `--scopes`: Addtional scopes to request for this OAuth2 source.
 (Optional)
+        - `--required-claim-name`: Claim name that has to be set to allow users to login with this source.
+(Optional)
+        - `--required-claim-value`: Claim value that has to be set to allow users to login with this source.
+(Optional)
       - Examples:
         - `gitea admin auth add-oauth --name external-github --provider github --key OBTAIN_FROM_SOURCE --secret OBTAIN_FROM_SOURCE`
     - `update-oauth`: